Altair (spacecraft): Description

 NASA developed only conceptual designs for Altair.
 No Altair spacecraft were built—plans called for a first landing on the Moon in 2018.

 Like the Apollo Lunar Module (LM), Altair was envisioned as having two stages.
-The descent stage would have housed the astronauts, life-support equipment, and fuel for the ascent-stage motor and steering rockets.
+The descent module comprising propellant tanks, a main engine, landing gear and supporting structure and an Ascent Module with a pressurized crew cabin, life support systems, docking systems, avionics, propellant tanks and engine for lunar ascent.

 Like the Apollo LM, the Altair's crew cabin was based on that of a cylinder.
 Initially a horizontal cylinder, like that of the LM (despite the "boxy" appearance on the outside), contemporary blueprints and computer simulations showed the use of a vertical cylinder.
 Unlike its two-man Apollo ancestor, Altair was designed to carry the entire four-person crew to the surface, while the temporarily unoccupied Orion crew module would have remained in lunar orbit.

 Altair was intended to be capable of operating away from Earth (in space and on the lunar surface) for up to 210 Earth days.
 Altair would also be capable of flying uncrewed missions, as had been proposed with LM Truck concept during the Apollo Applications Program.
 Mission planners would have been able to choose among three distinct mission modes for Altair: